yobicash/libyobicash/yobipy/README.md

 This directory contains the python bindings for libyobicash, also known as yobipy.

-## The easy way
+## Installing - the easy way

-Install dependencies with pip and then run the build_yobipy.sh script.

-Current dependencies: pytest-cov and a working rust install.

-## Setting up manually
+ 1 - Install the dependencies using install_deps.sh, this will install rust, python and all other required tools+deps into your home directory.
+ 2 - Build everything using build_yobipy.sh - this script will also run the test suites for all components, upon error check build.log.
+ 3 - A python package will be built and a virtualenv configured for you, to use the virtualenv simply type "pipenv shell" and use python 3.6 to run your application code.

+## Manual installation

-First, build both libyobicash and yobipy_ll:
+First, build both libyobicash and yobipy_ll by running cargo in the root of this repo:

 ```
  cargo build --all